West LRT, Calgary, Canada

-The line will serve communities located west of the downtown.
-It will have six stations which include Sunalta, Shaganappi Point, Westbrook, 45 Street, Sirocco and 69 Street.
+The line serves communities located west of the downtown.
+It has six stations which include Sunalta, Shaganappi Point, Westbrook, 45 Street, Sirocco and 69 Street.

 "The City of Calgary Council is the owner and operator of the line."